 František Kettner has winemaking in his genes.
 His great-great-grandfather was involved in restoring Prague’s vineyards at Grébovka.
 Although self-taught, he took care, from 2008 to 2013, of St Wenceslas’ Vineyard at Prague Castle, which he had helped to restore.
 He comes from the Mělník Region, where the winemaking tradition is very strong and where the Kettner surname enjoys a good reputation among winemakers.
 He drinks red wine over the winter and white wine in the summer.
 As he points out, each wine has its own health effects and is suitable for different opportunities.

-The Albertov vineyard was presented in June 2017 as a part of the first year of the Prague Vineyard 2017 – The Vineyards of the Capital City.
+The Albertov vineyard is presented from 2017 as a part of the Prague Vineyard – The Vineyards of the Capital City.